Performance Enhancement in 2032: A Scenario for Military Planners,

 Recall back in 2019, when it was realized that only the U.S. Army had the capacity to develop fire line explosives (FLE's) big enough to prevent all the large forest fires in the world from threatening property.
 Precision delivery of munitions to the fireline allowed the creation of firebreaks of any size, under any circumstances.
 When the Army created a domestic technology transfer program, and later formed an on-call partnership with fire departments worldwide, that slight expansion of our traditional concept of national defense ended up saving the planet billions of dollars in property destruction annually ever after.

 Think also about weather control.
 After the successful tests of 2028 we are now finally on track to stopping our worst annual hurricane, monsoon, and blizzard damage worldwide, because of DoD-funded space-based microwave satellite technology.
-We had long predicted that gentle, localized heating from space would greatly decrease the severity of our worst storms and allow us to gently steer them away from landfall, but it took the resources of the world's leading defensive organization to create a global system which, controlled by the Joint Forces and in partnership with NASA and NOAA, now promises to save tens of billions of dollars in property destruction annually.
+We had long predicted that gentle, localized heating from space would greatly decrease the severity of our worst storms and hurricanes and allow us to gently side-steer many of them away from landfall, but it took the resources of the world's leading defensive organization to create a global system which, controlled by the Joint Forces and in partnership with NASA and NOAA, now promises to save tens of billions of dollars in property destruction annually.

 Every person who has a CI-equipped cellphone today, which is just about everyone, knows that development for emerging nations is no longer a question of "if," but "when."
 People in emerging nations ask, "When can I get the latest cool thing I see on the holonet?"
 Today, people everywhere are conscious of the limitations of their lifespan.
 They want their stadiums and parks and latest entertainment tech now, not ten years from now, which they know would translate to a significant reduction in quality of their lives.